Technical explanation

 • Predictable compute: fixed refinement budgets keep per-query runtime approximately flat as batch size $k$ grows.

-• Anytime: usable early scores that improve monotonically as you spend more budget.
+• Anytime: early scores can be refined by spending more budget.

 • Global refinement: spends compute on high-impact outcome regions.